 - Consistency – checking that your terms and data are uniform

 - Accuracy – confirming your information is correct

 - Strategy – articulating your strategy and win themes

 Mock SEB members should be knowledgeable people but unfamiliar with the proposal.
 They will review the presentation for technical accuracy, compliance, and delivery.

 The KSI Orals Process advises scheduling two days for Mock Orals, including time for the Mock SEB to review the RFP and written proposal beforehand.
 Following this review, the Mock Orals Leader should answer any questions the Mock SEB may have and share with everyone the protocol for the Mock Orals.
-We suggest a dress rehearsal to mimic how the actual Oral Presentation will be.
+We suggest a dress rehearsal to mimic the actual oral presentation.

 A sample Mock SEB/Orals Schedule is available for reference (Exhibit 5-8) in the Guide, along with a Mock SEB Participant List template (Exhibit 5-7).

-*The above Sample Mock SEB/ Orals Schedule is from the KSI Advantage© Capture & Proposal Guide.
+*This Sample Mock SEB/ Orals Schedule is from the KSI Advantage™ Capture & Proposal Guide.

 During the Mock Orals Presentation, the Mock SEB will evaluate the presentation using forms similar to what will be used by the real SEB.
 These forms include: